-The following financial information includes balance sheet presentations for Rio as of December 31, 1998 and 1999 and statements of income and cash flow presentations for the years then ended based on local GAAP financial statements.
-The statements of income and cash flows have been expressed in US dollars by converting the Real to dollars at the average exchange rate indicated in the Macro-Economic Assumptions.
+The following financial information includees balance sheet presentations for CEG-Rio as of December 31, 1998 and 1999 and statements of income and cash flow presentations for the years then ended based on local GAAP financial statements.
+The statements of income and cash flows have been expressed in US Dollars by converting the Real to dollars at the average exchange rate indicated in the Macro-Economic Assumptions.
 The balance sheets have been converted at the year-end exchange rates indicated in the Macro-Economic Assumptions.
-The projections from 2000 to 2004 are based on certain key assumptions that are described below and have also been presented in US dollars at the exchange rates indicated.
+The projections from 2000 to 2004 are based on certain key assumptions that are described below and have also been presented in US Dollars at the exchange rates indicated.
 All financial information presented is at the operating company level assuming 100% ownership.

 Historical Results 1998-1999